 PE contributes to the teaching of personal, social and health education and citizenship.
-Children learn about the benefits of exercise and healthy eating, and how to make informed choices about these things.
+Children learn about the benefits of exercise and healthy eating, and how to make informed choices about their own lifestyles and a healthy way of living.
+Children are aware of how a healthy mind contributes to a healthy body and that maintaining this balance will improve their own health and well being.